Your Personalized Ministry Team-Building Experience

 Need for Stability, Harmony, and Effortless Flow

-YOUR TEAM RELATIONAL DEVELOPMENT WORKSHOP INCLUDES:
+YOUR TEAM RELATIONAL DEVELOPMENT PACKAGE INCLUDES:

 Orientation to the Work of Personality Awareness & Christian Psycho-Spiritual Development for all Participants